drdaemos/xc5-docs/en/basics/creating_new_entity_--_introduction_of_editable_itemslist_in_admin_area.md

 }
 {% endraw %}{% endhighlight %}

-The implementation is very similar to one showed in the basic guide of [creating sidebar menu in storefront](Creating-sidebar-menu-in-customer-area_7505759.html), but there is also `getMessages()` method.
+The implementation is very similar to one showed in the basic guide of {% link "creating sidebar menu in storefront" Creating-sidebar-menu-in-customer-area_7505759.html %}, but there is also `getMessages()` method.
 This method is aimed to pull three latest quick messages from the database.
 However, `findNewest()` method does not exist in our `\XLite\Module\Tony\NewEntityDemo\Model\Repo\QuickMessage` class yet and we have to create it.

 We go to the `<X-Cart>/classes/XLite/Module/Tony/NewEntityDemo/Model/Repo/QuickMessage.php` file and add one more method there: